Understanding and Managing Canine Skin Allergies

 Environmental Allergens

 • Pollen, Grass, and Mold: Like humans, dogs can be sensitive to seasonal allergens like pollen, grass, and mold.
-Exposure often leads to itching, redness, and rashes, especially in paws, belly, and ears.
+Exposure often leads to itching, redness, and rashes, particularly on the paws, belly, and ears.

-• Dust Mites: Indoor allergens such as dust mites can also affect dogs, particularly those that spend a lot of time indoors.
+• Dust Mites: Indoor allergens, such as dust mites, can also affect dogs, particularly those that spend a significant amount of time indoors.
 Symptoms might persist year-round and include itching, licking, and skin irritation.

 Food Allergies